 - 1. Selection Criteria: The selection criteria for this program are from 34 CFR 75.210.
 An applicant may earn up to a total of 100 points based on the selection criteria.
 The maximum score for each criterion is indicated in parentheses.
-Each criterion also includes the factors that the reviewers will consider in determining how well an application meets the criterion.
-A note following a selection criterion is guidance to help applicants in preparing their applications, and is not required by statute or regulations.
-The criteria are as follows: - (a) Significance (up to 15 points).(1) The Secretary considers the significance of the proposed project.
+Each criterion also includes the sub-factors that the reviewers will consider in determining how well an application meets the criterion.
+The criteria are as follows: - (a) Significance (up to 10 points).
+In determining the significance of the proposed project, the Secretary considers the following factors- - (i) The extent to which the proposed project is likely to build local capacity to provide, improve, or expand services that address the needs of the target population. - (ii) The importance or magnitude of the results or outcomes likely to be attained by the proposed project, especially improvements in teaching and student achievement.